Dynamics-Based Entanglement Witnesses for Non-Gaussian States of Harmonic Oscillators: Introduction

 \textit{A priori}, our criterion exhibits two elegant features: the absence of false positives from classical theory, and the fact that only one observable needs to be measured.
-These features, to be defined precisely below, can be appreciated by contrast with existing entanglement witnesses, based on generalized uncertainty relations \cite{duan2000inseparability,ZhangEtAl,hillery2006entanglement, UncertaintyIsPPT1,UncertaintyIsPPT2}.
+These features, to be defined precisely below, can be appreciated by contrast with existing entanglement witnesses, based on generalized uncertainty relations \cite{duan2000inseparability,ZhangEtAl,hillery2006entanglement,SU2entanglement, UncertaintyIsPPT1,UncertaintyIsPPT2}.
 Consider specifically the criterion by \citet{duan2000inseparability}.
-Generalizing the observables defined in the Einstein--Podolsky--Rosen (EPR) argument \cite{EPR1935}, these authors defined the commuting dimensionless variables $u = \abs{c}\tilde{x}_1 + \frac{1}{c}\tilde{x}_2$ (with $\tilde{x_j}=x_j\sqrt{{m_j\omega_j}/{\hbar}}$) and $v = {\abs{c}}\tilde{p}_1 - \frac{1}{c}\tilde{p}_2$ (with $\tilde{p}_j=p_j/\sqrt{m_j\hbar\omega_j}$) for some $c \in \mathbb{R}$.
-The two subsystems are then entangled if $\langle{\pqty{\Delta u}^2}\rangle + \langle{\pqty{\Delta v}^2}\rangle < c^2 + \frac{1}{c^2}$.
+Generalizing the observables defined in the Einstein-Podolsky-Rosen (EPR) argument \cite{EPR1935}, these authors defined the commuting dimensionless variables $u = \abs{c}\tilde{x}_1 + (1/c)\tilde{x}_2$ (with $\tilde{x}_j=x_j\sqrt{{m_j\omega_j}/{\hbar}}$) and $v = {\abs{c}}\tilde{p}_1 - (1/c)\tilde{p}_2$ (with $\tilde{p}_j=p_j/\sqrt{m_j\hbar\omega_j}$) for some $c \in \mathbb{R}$.
+The two subsystems are then entangled if $\langle{\pqty{\Delta u}^2}\rangle + \langle{\pqty{\Delta v}^2}\rangle < c^2 + (1/c^2)$.
 This requires measuring both positions and momenta, and with a precision set by $\hbar$.
 At the precision of (say) human perception, two springs at equilibrium are described by $\tilde{x}_j=\tilde{p}_j=0$, values which would imply entanglement if plugged naively in the criterion above.
 Gross though it is, this example shows the danger of false positives.

 \textit{A posteriori}, we find that our criterion detects states with negative Wigner functions (thus, non-Gaussian), some of which are missed by all existing criteria.
+As mentioned earlier, Gaussian states have limited usefulness in many quantum protocols \cite{Positive-Wigner-Simulatable,CV-Error-Correction,CV-Entanglement-Distillation-1,CV-Entanglement-Distillation-2}.
+In this context, our DEW detects resource states for these protocols \cite{CV-Resource-Theory}.
 Thus, besides being elegant, our DEW is also a useful addition to the existing toolbox.